What is C Corporation?

 Some of the significant disadvantages of C Corporation are as follows:

 - First, it faces the problem of double taxation as the profits are first taxed at the corporate level, and then the dividends paid to the shareholders are taxed at a personal level.

 - It is guided by strict rules and regulations, such as complex tax filing rules.
-Given its liability protection against debts, lawsuits, and other financial obligations, it comes under the close scanner of government oversight.
+Given its liability protection against debts, lawsuits, and other financial obligations, it comes under the compact scanner of government oversight.

 This is a guide to C Corporation.
 Here we also discuss the definitions and working of C Corporation along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –